-Are you looking for medication-free relief from allergy and sinus symptoms?
+Are you looking for medication-free relief from a stuffy head cold, allergy and sinus ailments?
 If so, you’re definitely going to want to look into a Nasaline irrigation syringe for nasal rinsing!
-It sounds strange, but this device was created by a team of ear, nose, and throat specialists and is highly effective in reducing symptoms and providing relief.
+It sounds strange, but this nasal rinsing device was created by a team of ear, nose, and throat specialists and is highly effective in reducing symptoms so you can experience drug-free relief.

 In this article:

 - What is Nasaline?